o-power/new-car-registrations/README.md

 * The functions which build the charts could be made more generic and so reusable.
 * The charts could be made responsive by using the [viewBox attribute](https://medium.com/@louisemoxy/a-simple-way-to-make-d3-js-charts-svgs-responsive-7afb04bc2e4b).
 * Additional charts could be added to examine the trends in body type (MPV, hatchback etc) and engine type (electric, petrol etc).
+* Get the charts to display in Internet Explorer 11.

 ## Data Preparation
 Data for each year was downloaded separately from [stats.beepbeep.ie](https://stats.beepbeep.ie/).
 Alteryx Designer was used to combine and clean the data.
 For the car colours data the multi-coloured category was substituted for any colour category containing the word "and".